 You may be able to recover your original site content within 30 days of expiration or cancellation.
 Per our policy, you might not be able to recover site content after 30 days.

 To recover your content, follow these steps:

 - In the parking page menu, click Build a Site.

-- When you’re ready to make your site live, subscribe to paid service.
+- When you’re ready to make your site live, subscribe to paid service, then publish your site.